emqx/blog/en/202202/mqtt5-topic-alias.md

 ## What is Topic Alias

-Topic Alias allows users to reduce the possibly-long and repeatedly used topic name to a 2-byte integer, so as to reduce the bandwidth consumption when publishing messages.
+Topic Alias allows users to reduce the possibly long and repeatedly used topic name to a 2-byte integer, so as to reduce the bandwidth consumption when publishing messages.

 This 2-byte integer is encoded as an attribute field in the variable header of the `PUBLISH` packet.
 And it’s limited by [Topic Alias Maximum](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901051) exchanged between client and broker in`CONNECT` and `CONNACK` packets.
 As long as this limit is not exceeded, any topic name can be reduced to one integer.